jkhsong/Denver_Crime/README.md

 <b><h2 id="forecasting">Forecasting Models</h2></b>

-Given (cyclical) trends in crime over time ([Fig. 2](#breakdown)), it seems reasonable to apply forecasting models which well-accommodates <b>seasonality</b>--both exponential smoothing and Prophet (additive nonlinear regression) do so.
+Given (cyclical) trends in crime over time ([Fig. 2](#breakdown)), it seems reasonable to apply forecasting models which well-accommodate <b>seasonality</b>--both exponential smoothing and Meta's Prophet forecasting model (additive nonlinear regression) do so.
+How does Prophet work?
 We can see seasonality is accommodated by Prophet (as a periodic Fourier term) in its general mathematical model:
 <p align = "center"><img src="readme_images/eqn1.png" width=25% height=25%></p>

 where <img valign="middle" src="readme_images/eqn1.1.png" height=20px>represents the nonperiodic trend, <img valign="middle" src="readme_images/eqn1.2.png" height=20px>represents the periodic (seasonal) component, and <img valign="middle" src="readme_images/eqn1.3.png" height=15px>represents a normally distributed error term.
 Seasonality may occur daily, weekly, monthly, and/or yearly.
 Other seasonalities and events such as holidays are accommodated may be accounted for by Prophet as well.<br><br>